 In 2014 the ENA installed Dog Waste Bag Stations throughout the neighborhood.
 There are still opportunities to host a station or donate to their restocking.

 Legion Way is a beloved canopied streetscape that was planted on Armistice Day in 1928 as a living memorial to honor local veterans.
 Today’s canopy is composed of Red oaks, Pin oaks, and Sweetgums, some of which tower 90 feet above the street.
 The canopy provides a shady corridor, wildlife habit, and an incredible array of environmental benefits.

 The ENA supports all kinds of gardening, both as beautification and for food.
 If you’re interested in our garden-related activities, let us know!
 We’ve held several garden tour walks with neighborhood gardeners sharing their successes.
 Let us know if you’re interested in organizing a future walk.

 The ENA is proud to support the Madison-Avanti Giving Garden, located on the grounds of Madison School.
 We encourage you to volunteer or donate.
-(Visit their Facebook group.)
+(Visit the school’s web site.)